jimmy-sonny/YaYaGen/README.md

 YaYaGen uses several configuration files to set various options.
 The [configuration.json](_config/configuration.json) allows to enable Cuckoo support, specify Permission and Intent filters list, *keywords* and *values* files. [keywords.json](_config/keywords.json) is used at the preprocessing of the Koodous json reports to select which literal consider during the rule generation process, while [values.json](_config/values.json) is used to specify the weight of each literal.

-Since urls and ip addresses are very effective in detecting malicious samples, they are filtered and checked for maliciousness before beeing included in the set of literals used for the rule generation.
-The module incharged of preprocessing them is the [url_checker.py](yayagen/url_checker.py), which firstly filters common urls using the Alexa Top 1 million list ([alexa](_top_domains/top-1m.csv)), and then uses Virus Total API to check the domain for malicious traffic.
+Since urls and ip addresses are very effective in detecting malicious samples, they are filtered and checked for maliciousness before being included in the set of literals used for the rule generation.
+The module in charge of preprocessing them is the [url_checker.py](yayagen/url_checker.py), which firstly filters common urls using the Alexa Top 1 million list ([alexa](_top_domains/top-1m.csv)), and then uses Virus Total API to check the domain for malicious traffic.
 Results are cached in a SQLite DB (detections.sqlite3) created locally.

 ### Examples